All Episodes

 Can't make money in New York, period.

-Uh every single thing that has happened that has made this manageable in New York is because of Donald Trump and the federal government.
+Every single thing that has happened that has made this manageable in New York is because of Donald Trump and the federal government.

-Even the hydroxychloroquine, he had to get from Donald Trump.
+Even the hydroxychloroquine he had to get from Donald Trump.

-I mean, and the country's saying, oh, he'd be a great president.
+I mean, and the country's saying, oh, he'd be a great president?

 Anyway, Sean Davis joins us.

-He is the co-founder of the Federalists, Cheryl Atkinson, investigative reporter is with us.
+He is the co-founder of the Federalists.

 Thank you both for being here.

-Uh Cheryl has a great piece out.
+Cheryl has a great piece out.

-We'll get to it in a second.
+We'll get to in a second.

-Uh but it's from the government.
+But it's from the government.

-They predicted as of yesterday 121,000 Americans would be hospitalized.
+They predicted as of yesterday, 121,000 Americans would be hospitalized.

-Uh the actual number was 31,142, and every state had high projections, and it's not materializing.
+The actual number was 31,142, and every state had high projections, and it's not materializing.

 Where are we today?